pmeeny/CI-MS3-FootballMemories/README.md

     - Used for generating a table of contents for this README
 - Cypress (https://www.cypress.io)
     - Cypress was used for automated e2e testing of all pages
 - Google Maps api (https://developers.google.com/maps)
     - The google maps api is used to display the stadium information on the memory page
 - Google maps geocode API (https://developers.google.com/maps/documentation/geocoding/start)
-    - The google maps geocode api is used to translate the event name returned from the memory stadium name value and translate to a the google maps location on the memory page
+    - The google maps geocode api is used to translate the event name returned from the memory stadium name value and translate to a google maps location on the memory page
 - Gofullpage chrome plugin  (https://chrome.google.com/webstore/detail/gofullpage-full-page-scre)
     - This plugin was used to take full page screenshots for testing images
 - Python online interpreter (https://www.programiz.com/python-programming/online-compiler/)
-    - For testign python code snippets
+    - For testing python code snippets

 # Testing
-The testing information and results for this project are documented in [TESTING.md](TESTING.md) Bug 1: add_memory , the memroy name was being stored as null in database
+The testing information and results for this project are documented in [TESTING.md](TESTING.md)
-fix: the name field was missing from the form field

-Bug2: Add comment was throwing a 404 error.
-Form in memory.html file updated to send in id only, and not memory, that was not required

 # Deployment